sthk206/Jacqueminot/README.md

 # Jacqueminot

-## This is the frontend client for the Psi Pledge Class Build Project Application, Jacqueminot.
+## This is the frontend client for the Build Project, Jacqueminot.

 #### In order to launch the client, use the following procedure:
 - Clone the git repository onto your computer using git clone